rust-lang/book/nostarch/appendix-a-new-section.md

   |    ^^^^^ expected identifier, found keyword
 ```

-The error says that you can't use the keyword `match` as the function
+The error shows that you can’t use the keyword `match` as the function
 identifier.
-You can use `match` as a function name by using a raw identifier:
+To use `match` as a function name, you need to use the raw
+identifier syntax, like this:

 Filename: src/main.rs